crylico/usb-gba-multiboot/README.md

 Data are sent high byte first and lower byte last.

-## Second stage loader

-The second stage loader is supposed to speed up transfer but the speed difference is negligent when using SIO normal mode.

-Basically, it's useless.

 ## How to use

 Turn on your GBA without a game pak, plug everything in and run the gbaxfer program.